 Keeping the kids occupied away from the beach won’t be an issue, either.
-From playgrounds and amusement arcades to go-karting, there’s are plenty stuff to do in the resort.
+From playgrounds and amusement arcades to go-karting, there’s plenty of stuff to do in Cala Millor.
 Plus, Majorca’s Aqualand waterpark is only an hour’s drive away.

-For couples looking to relax and unwind, Alcudia is one of the best areas in Majorca to stay.
-Between its atmosphere old town and spectacular white sands (this is undoubtedly one of Majorca’s best beaches), you’ll find everything you need for a romantic break.
+Alcudia is one of the best areas in Majorca to stay for couples looking to relax and unwind.
+Between its atmospheric old town and spectacular white sands (this is undoubtedly one of Majorca’s best beaches), you’ll find everything you need for a romantic break.

 Thanks to its close proximity to Majorca Airport, and its wide ranging and affordable accommodation options, Palma Nova is the ideal place to stay if your purse strings are a little tight.
 One of the liveliest resorts on the island, there are lots of cheap bars and restaurants to choose from, while a day on any of the resort’s three large, sandy beaches costs nothing but a good time.